 Constitutional questions about executive power, matters of war and justice in Ukraine and the Middle East, moral questions about how new technologies influence our characters, cultural questions about loneliness and masculinity, philosophical questions about how modernity changes our understanding of nature – all of these, and more, have been topics of Civic Thought discussions in recent years.

-Guest Seminars
+Guest Seminars & Dinner Forums

-The Center brings scholars, journalists, politicians, and authors from a wide range of perspectives to campus to take part in discussions on policy matters and on underlying cultural and philosophical questions.
-Rather than sponsoring lectures to large audiences or debates on a stage, the Center creates small, seminar-sized conversations where participants can try out new ideas, ask questions, and gain experience disagreeing with one another in enlightening ways.
+Rather than sponsoring lectures to large audiences or debates on a stage, the Center creates small, seminar-sized conversations and uniquely structured dinner panels, where participants can try out new ideas, ask questions, and gain experience disagreeing with one another in enlightening ways.

 “Are Men Necessary?”